When you learn Chinese you may not have the easiest time.

 Although Chinese children learn pinyin at school, most Chinese would find it difficult to understand a text in pinyin.

-Due to the number of homonyms in Chinese, it’s actually much easier to understand text in characters than in pinyin.
+Due to the number of Chinese homonyms, it’s actually much easier to understand text in characters than in pinyin.
 And it’s also a slow job to type pinyin with tone marks.

 For anyone serious about learning Chinese, learning characters is essential, and pinyin should be thought of as being like stabilisers on a bike (or “training wheels” for my American readers!).